-Passion of Remembrance weaves together collective memories from television shows and popular culture of 1990s Sweden with a very personal memory landscape of growing up in Sweden while black.
+Passion of Remembrance weaves together collective memories from television shows and popular culture of 1990s Sweden with a very personal memory landscape of growing up in Sweden as a black boy and a young man.
 The film contains both staged scenes shot on 35 and 16 mm film stock and clips from television.
-Hilowle reformulates and injects new meaning into images, nature, and landscapes that carry connotations of the folkloric paintings of Anders Zorn and Carl Larsson, quintessential Swedishness.
-He offers a black gaze on cultural artifacts that construct, limit, and attribute meaning to our understanding of who belongs and who doesn’t—an act of claiming and longing for a space that can become home.
-Who can be the goddess of the northern prairie?
+Hilowle reformulates and injects new meaning into images and landscapes that carry connotations of the folkloric paintings of Anders Zorn and Carl Larsson from the turn of the last century, paintings which are often considered quintessentially Swedish.
+One of the questions that the artist is asking in this work is: Who can be the goddess of the northern prairie?

 Salad Hilowle is an artist and filmmaker based in Stockholm.
 He was born in Mogadishu in 1986 and moved to Gävle eight years later.
 His work revolves around identity, memory and place, making people of African origin visible in various Swedish contexts, now and in the past.